orta/cocoapods-fix-react-native/README.md

 `bundle update cocoapods-fix-react-native`.

+This project is auto-deployed after every merged PR, so it's should always be up-to-date.

 ## How Does This Work?

 A CocoaPods plugin can register a `post_install` hook just like you can in your `Podfile`.
 This hook will first look at